-- · must be final and conclusive; - must have been issued by a court that had jurisdiction over the defendant in that the defendant was resident in the foreign country, voluntarily participated in the proceedings (other than to contest jurisdiction), or otherwise submitted to the jurisdiction of the foreign court by conduct or agreement; and - must not have been obtained by fraud or be against public policy.
+- must be final and conclusive (noting that the existence or possibility of an appeal does not affect the finality of the judgment); - must have been issued by a court that had jurisdiction over the person against whom judgment was given in that the person was present in the foreign country, was claimant (or counterclaimed) or voluntarily participated in the foreign proceedings (other than to contest jurisdiction), or otherwise submitted to the jurisdiction of the foreign court by conduct or agreement; and - must not have been obtained by fraud or be against public policy.

 Although most judgments that are enforced are money judgments, certain non-money judgments may also be enforced in appropriate circumstances.

-The judgment is enforced by issuing a writ suing on the judgment debt.
+The foreign judgment is enforced by issuing a writ suing on the judgment debt.
 The court will not typically re-hear the substantive dispute behind the foreign judgment and, accordingly, the enforcement claim is usually suitable for expedited determination by summary judgment.
 Once a Cayman Islands judgment is entered on the enforcement claim, it is enforceable by the same means as any other domestic judgment.